Keith Urban: Musical career

-1989–1998: early years
+1989–1998: Early years

 In November 1989, Urban self-released a promotional extended play seeking a record deal, featuring "Honky Tonk Rock" and "There's a Light On" on the A-side and "Angry Words" and "Future Plans" on the B-side, dubbed Looking for a deal !!.

 In 1990, Urban signed with EMI in Australia and released his self-titled debut album.
 He appeared on the 1990 compilation album Breaking Ground – New Directions in Country Music, which was nominated for the 1991 ARIA Award for Best Country Album.
 He toured as a backup act to Slim Dusty between 1993 and 1994.
 In the mid-1990s, both people recorded a re-worked duet of Dusty's classic "Lights on the Hill".
 Urban appeared for the first time at the Grand Ole Opry backing Dusty.
 He also sang backing vocals on INXS's 1991 single "Shining Star".

 Urban moved to Nashville in 1992.
 The next year, he appeared in the music video for Alan Jackson's rendition of "Mercury Blues".
-He and Vernon Rust co-wrote "Jesus Gets Jealous of Santa Claus" on Toby Keith's 1995 album Christmas to Christmas, 4 Runner's 1996 single "That Was Him (This Is Now)", he played guitar on Garth Brooks' album Double Live (Garth Brooks album) and "Tangled Up in Love" on the Raybon Brothers' 1997 self-titled album.
+He and Vernon Rust co-wrote "Jesus Gets Jealous of Santa Claus" on Toby Keith's 1995 album Christmas to Christmas, 4 Runner's 1996 single "That Was Him (This Is Now)", and "Tangled Up in Love" on the Raybon Brothers' 1997 self-titled album.
 In 1995, he formed a band known as The Ranch, which included drummer Peter Clarke and bassist Jerry Flowers.
-The Ranch released a self-titled album for Capitol Records Nashville in 1997 and charted two singles on the Hot Country Songs charts that year: "Walkin' the Country" and "Just Some Love".
-Throughout the late 1990s, Urban also played guitar on several other artists' albums, such as Paul Jefferson, Tim Wilson, and Charlie Daniels.
+The Ranch released a self-titled album for Capitol Records Nashville in 1997 and charted two singles on the US Hot Country Songs chart that year: "Walkin' the Country" and "Just Some Love".
+Throughout the late 1990s, Urban also played guitar on several other artists' albums, such as Garth Brooks' Double Live (1998), Paul Jefferson, Tim Wilson, and Charlie Daniels.

 1999–2006: Keith Urban, Golden Road and Be Here

 Urban released his self-titled American debut album in 1999 under the production of session pianist Matt Rollings.
-It was led by the number 18 single "It's a Love Thing", followed by the number four single "Your Everything", which made him the first male New Zealand performer to reach the Top 10 on the US country charts.
-Its follow-up, "But for the Grace of God", written by Charlotte Caffey and Jane Wiedlin of The Go-Gos, became his first number 1 hit on the charts.
+It was led by the number 18 single "It's a Love Thing", followed by the number 4 single "Your Everything", which made him the first male New Zealand-born performer to reach the top 10 on the US country charts.
+Its follow-up, "But for the Grace of God", written by Charlotte Caffey and Jane Wiedlin of The Go-Gos, became his first number-one hit on the charts.
 The last single, "Where the Blacktop Ends", written by Steve Wariner and Allen Shamblin, went to number three.
 He won the Top New Male Vocalist Award at the 2001 Academy of Country Music Awards and the 2001 Country Music Association's Horizon Award.
-Allmusic's Thom Jurek described the first and third singles favorably, and praised the instrumental track "Rollercoaster", saying that Urban was "flat picking his Stratocaster like it was another extremity he was born with."
+AllMusic's Thom Jurek described the first and third singles favorably, and praised the instrumental track "Rollercoaster", saying that Urban was "flat picking his Stratocaster like it was another extremity he was born with".
 He thought that those songs "balance the slick and sometimes too-soft production on the record".